systemlibrary/systemlibrary-common-framework/README.md

 - &gt;= .NET 8

 ## Latest Release Notes
-- 8.0.0.21
+- 8.0.0.22
-- KeyFileName containing -enc in case insensitive way fixed (fix)
+- GetCompressedKey for stringbuilder is deterministic and now works on the content instead of just the GetHashCode (fix)

 #### Version history
 - View git history of this file if interested